Histories and historians have always been mentioning imperialism and colonialism to the point where we stopped trying to differentiate between them.

 ---|---|---|

-Definition | Is owning a region politically for economically exploiting the people in the region. | Is expanding the empire using soft and hard powers for reigning control and exercising power |
+Definition | It owns a region politically for economically exploiting the people in the region. | Is expanding the empire using soft and hard powers for reigning control and exercising power |

-Process | People are forced to move into other regions for forming colonies for exploiting | They expand through colonialism, economic expansion or military force |
+Process | People are forced to move into other regions to form colonies for exploiting. | They expand through colonialism, economic expansion, or military force |

 Origin | Colonus(Latin word) means ‘farmer’ | Imperium(Latin word) means ‘power’ |

-Settlement | A large number of people are moved from their original settlement into colonies | No such movement is seen as the area to which control has expanded already houses people for controlling |
+Settlement | A large number of people are moved from their original settlement into colonies. | No such movement is seen as the area to which control has expanded already houses people for controlling. |

-Eco-political aspects | Is the method for the economical exploitation of the people | Expands the economic and political power by extending their empire |
+Eco-political aspects | Is the method for the economical exploitation of the people | Is the method for the economic exploitation of the people |

 What is Colonialism?